sasagawa888/eisl/documents/DEBUG.md

 ## Debugger

-The break function and errors interrupt execution and launch the debugger.
+The `break` function and errors interrupt execution and launch the debugger.
-When you enter the debugger, the prompt changes to >>.
+When you enter the debugger, the prompt changes to ">>".
 "?" brings up the help screen.

 ```